 Lying between the rotator cuff and the bone resting on the top of your shoulder (acromion) is the subacromial space.
 Within this space, sits the subacromial bursa.
 When not inflamed, the bursa is a thin filmy tissue.
 It serves to protect the rotator cuff from getting irritated as we lift our arm.
 The bursa not only rests on the top of the rotator cuff but also extends down the arm some.
 Inflammation of this bursal extension is responsible for the commonly noted odd location of pain on the side of the upper arm.

 When we lift our arm, the bursa gets squeezed between the rotator cuff and the acromion.
 Sometimes, the acromion has a spur on its undersurface that narrows this space even more, essentially lowering “the roof” of the space.
 More often, as a result of a weakened rotator cuff or tightness of tissue in the back of the shoulder, the humerus actually rises more than normal during shoulder motion.
 This also narrows the subacromial space, in this case by raising “the floor”.
 Nonetheless, the ultimate result is the same.

-When the bursa and rotator cuff get squeezed, either acutely and forcibly during a traumatic event or more commonly from repeated overhead activities, the bursa and tendons swell and become inflamed, just like other body parts following an injury.
-The result is pain that leads to further dysfunction of the shoulder and progression of the problem.
+When the bursa and rotator cuff are squeezed, either acutely and forcibly during a traumatic event or more commonly from repeated overhead activities, the bursa and tendons swell and become inflamed, just like other body parts following an injury.
+To complicate matters further, our rotator cuff tendons can become painful simply from age-related degeneration (tendinosis).
+The symptoms from painful tendinosis and bursitis are often indistinguishable.
+No matter the source, the result is pain that leads to further dysfunction of the shoulder and progression of your shoulder problem.

 View the following video to see the normal subacromial space as well as subacromial bursitis.